 Nutritionists at RMIT University in Melbourne, Australia enlisted 50 boys with moderate to severe acne and randomly assigned half a typical adolescent boy's diet high in processed foods and refined grain products.
 The other half were put on a diet high in low-GI foods like wholegrain bread, pasta and legumes, along with lean meat and seafood.
 The acne of the boys on the higher protein-low GI diet improved dramatically, by more than half.
 This finding is contrary to the belief held by many dermatologists that there is no link between diet and this skin disorder.

-In the December issue of the Archives of Dermatology, the study authors report that they found no evidence of acne among 1,200 Kitavan Islanders aged 10 or older, including 300 of them between 15 and 25.
+In an issue of the Archives of Dermatology, the study authors report that they found no evidence of acne among 1,200 Kitavan Islanders aged 10 or older, including 300 of them between 15 and 25.
 They ate primarily fruit, fish, tubers and coconut but almost no cereals or refined sugars.
 The researchers also saw no acne among 115 Ache hunter-gatherers, including 15 aged 15 to 25.
 Their diet consisted mostly of the root vegetable sweet manioc, peanuts, maize and rice, as well as some wild game.
 About 8% of their diet was made up of Western foods such as pasta, sugar and bread.
 Previous studies also have found that acne is rare or nonexistent in people living in non-industrialized cultures but tends to appear when they transition to a Western way of life.

 Are whole grains an acceptable alternative to the

 processed ones found in white bread.